Provable Offline Preference-Based Reinforcement Learning: Trajectory-Based Pairwise-Comparison with Known Transition

-In addition, with similar hard instances constrcuted in Theorem~\ref{thm:lower}, we can show that scaling with $\Ctr$ is necessary in our setting: \begin{theorem} Set $\pit=\pis$.
+Theorem~\ref{thm:lower} indicates that learning in our setting is intrinsically hard due to trajectory-based feedback, even if we restrict the reward function class.
+In addition, we can show that scaling with $\Ctr$ is necessary in our setting: \begin{theorem} Set $\pit=\pis$.
 Then for any $C>1$ and $H\geq1$, there exists a dataset distribution $\mu_1$ such that we have